WaterSIC: Information-Theoretically (Near) Optimal Linear Layer Quantization

 \section{Zero-shot accuracy evaluations}

-Above we focused on PPL on wikipedia data.
-Here we report results on a range of downstream benchmarks.
+The previous sections focused on perplexity on WikiText-2 and C4.
+We now turn to downstream zero-shot accuracy across a range of standard benchmarks, to verify that the perplexity advantages of WaterSIC translate into corresponding gains on tasks the quantized model is actually deployed for.

-In Table~\ref{tab:llama32_1b_zeroshot_hptq_vs_watersic}, we compare WaterSIC and HPTQ across multiple bitrates for Llama-3.2-1B.
-We find that, at every rate, WaterSIC achieves better performance on the majority of benchmarks, and remains competitive in the few cases where it does not outperform HPTQ.
+Table~\ref{tab:llama32_1b_zeroshot_hptq_vs_watersic} compares WaterSIC and HPTQ on Llama-3.2-1B across bitrates.
+At every rate, WaterSIC outperforms HPTQ on the majority of benchmarks and remains competitive on the rest.
+Table~\ref{tab:qwen3_8b_benchmarks_hptq_vs_watersic} compares WaterSIC against the Qwen3-8B numbers reported in~\cite{chen2025geometry}; the same pattern holds, with WaterSIC matching or improving over the reported HPTQ numbers on most benchmarks.

-In Table~\ref{tab:qwen3_8b_benchmarks_hptq_vs_watersic}, we compare WaterSIC to the results reported in \cite{chen2025geometry} for Qwen3-8B.
-Here, it achieves either better or competitive performance on the majority of benchmarks as well.